 The city of Venice is even more magical after dark.
-The Canal Grande is often eerily quiet and calm in the evening, lying almost dark between the illuminated palaces on the sides, disturbed only the occasional evening gondola and a vaporetto every twenty minutes, yet at times it can be as busy and tumultuous as in the day.
+The Canal Grande is often eerily quiet and calm in the evening, lying half dark between the illuminated palaces on the sides, disturbed only the occasional evening gondola and a vaporetto every twenty minutes, yet at times it can be as busy and tumultuous as in the day.

 The actual times of meeting, launch and return changes with the season, as the hour of sunset changes.